Valoctocat/CulturalDataSculpting/README.md

 In
 > Assets/Resources/

-add droso.zip, droso_colored.zip and unzip the files in _droso_ and _droso_colored_ respectively.
+add droso_colored.zip and unzip the files in  _droso_colored_.

-In
-> Assets/

-add datasets.csv if not already there.
+_droso_ should already be present in the folder, otherwise proceed similarly with droso.zip _datasets.csv_ should already be present in > Assets/

 ## Data Loading Parameters
 In the scene, the DataLoader object is responsible for loading the data of a selected dataset.
 You can set the number of time steps and depth you want to load.
 I recommend trying with ~7 time steps and ~20 depths steps to begin with.
 In total you can load to 50 time steps and 125 depth steps (6250 images).